Our research is editorially independent but we

-Many people think of Hawaii as a destination that’s reserved for romantic couples celebrating a honeymoon or anniversary.
-After all, this is an ideal place to go for all-inclusive resorts and island adventure packages that take all of the stress out of planning for busy couples.
+Many people think of Hawaii as a destination reserved for romantic couples celebrating a honeymoon or anniversary.
 But Hawaii is also a wonderful place to take a family vacation because of all of the cultural, recreation, and relaxation opportunities the islands have to offer.
-It’s easy to hop from one island to another on a short flight so you can experience different sides of island life.
+It’s easy to hop from one island to another on a short flight, so you can experience different sides of island life.
 To help you plan a trip with kids, here are our suggestions for the top family vacations to Hawaii.

 There is certainly no shortage of beaches in Hawaii, but one of the most popular vacation destinations for families is Waikiki Beach on the island of Oahu.
 This is one of the most famous beaches in the entire world and lined with top-notch family-friendly resorts.
-Resorts in this part of Honolulu that are particularly kid-friendly are the Sheraton Waikiki, Kahala Hotel & Resort, and Hyatt Regency Waikiki Resort & Spa.
-There are numerous sections of Waikiki Beach to explore together from the western tip going east towards Diamond Head and ending at San Souci Beach.
+There are numerous sections of Waikiki Beach to explore together, from the western tip going east towards Diamond Head and ending at San Souci Beach.
 But there is a lot more to do here than just bask in the sand and sun.
 The Waikiki region is also home to many kid-friendly activities, including the Waikiki Aquarium, Honolulu Zoo, and the Waikiki Historic Trail.